FredHasselman/The-Complex-Systems-Approach-Book/assignments/ASSIGNMENTS_P1A.md

 ## **One directional coupling**

 A more realistic way to model a change of growth parameter `r` using `IF ...
-THEN` statements, is to make the growth of a variable depend o another process.
+THEN` statements, is to make the growth of a variable depend on another process.
 The proper *dynamical* way to do this would be to define a coupled system of difference or differential equations in which the interaction dynamics completely regulate growth (or decay) of the variables directly, such as the predator-prey system in the next assignment.

-In this assignment we'll keep using at least one 'conditional' rule and try to implement emergent levels by creating **supportive interactions** between seperate processes.
-This is probably the most simple version of *interaction dynamics*, *coupling dynamics*, or *multiplicative interactions* with more thqn one iterative process.
+In this assignment we'll keep using at least one 'conditional' rule and try to implement emergent levels by creating **supportive interactions** between separate processes.
+This is probably the most simple version of *interaction dynamics*, *coupling dynamics*, or *multiplicative interactions* with more then one iterative process.
 Basically, the processes will still be rather independent from one another and the interaction simply means a 'shock' is delivered to an individual process, after which the system just continuous to evolve on its own.

 ### Connected growers {.tabset .tabset-fade .tabset-pills}